Legal Proceedings in Traffic Court

 Two intermediate pleading options are guilty with an explanation and nolo contendere.
-A driver might want to plead guilty with an explanation if they are concerned about their ability to pay a fine and hoping that the judge will reduce or suspend it.
+A driver might want to plead guilty with an explanation if they are concerned about their ability to pay a fine and are hoping that the judge will reduce or suspend it.
 A nolo contendere plea might be appropriate if the ticket arose from an accident, since it can shield a driver from automatic liability in a related personal injury case.
-Read more here about types of pleas and how to enter them.

 To show your side of the story, you will want to prepare your testimony, as well as the testimony of any witnesses.
-(Read more here about preparing testimony.)
 You also can collect documentary evidence that supports your arguments, such as diagrams and photos.

-Often, a prosecutor will be willing to compromise with the driver in a settlement, similar to a plea bargain in a criminal case.
+Often, a prosecutor will be willing to negotiate a settlement with the driver, similar to a plea bargain in a criminal case.
 A driver might be able to avoid a license suspension in a settlement by agreeing to pay the fine in exchange for a reduction in the points on their license.
 In other cases, a settlement might involve a reduction in the amount of the fine or an agreement to drop some charges when a driver is facing multiple violations.

 Some states allow a driver to demand a jury trial.
 If they exercise this right, the trial will start with selecting the jury.
 Whether the trial occurs before a judge or a jury, each side will have the right to make an opening statement.
 A driver should take advantage of this opportunity to create a strong first impression of their case.
 Then, the prosecution will present the testimony of the officer who issued the ticket, and the driver can cross-examine them.
 The driver will present their own testimony and the testimony of any supporting witnesses.
 The prosecutor can cross-examine the driver and their witnesses.